pratos/ai-learning/README.md

 # AI Learning

-Learnings from implementing deep learning models from scratch.
+Learnings from implementing deep learning models from scratch with professional configuration management and comprehensive logging.

 ## 📁 Project Structure